Creating custom images for actions-runner-controller

 sudo

 rights.
-This means container-y things won’t work and users cannot modify the base image (which could be great or awful).⚠️ This image has 3 high CVEs and almost 40 mediums, plus hundreds of low and informational findings (as of November 2024).
+This means container-y things won’t work and users cannot modify the base image (which could be great or awful).⚠️ This image has 2 critical and 3 high CVEs, plus hundreds of medium and below security vulnerabilities (as of December 2024).
 Need to lower that?
 Reducing CVEs in ARC should help!

 🚢 If you’re impatient, here’s links to the finished Dockerfile , Helm values.yml for actions-runner-controller as a runner scale set , and the finished image .
 We’ll cover a Docker-in-Docker container build later.